 Westfield Academy is committed to providing a curriculum that is broad, balanced, challenging and fosters a love of learning.
 We match our curriculum to the abilities, interests and aspirations of our students, to give every child the opportunity to strive for personal excellence.
-We are an inclusive school that aims to open doors for every pupil, and we therefore value the contribution that creative, practical and vocational learning brings to a child’s development alongside the traditional subjects.
 Our hope is that every child who leaves Westfield Academy has the qualifications, skills, knowledge and character to lead a life that includes positive relationships, resilience and financial independence.

 Embedding our message of "Believe, Strive, Achieve" is vital if we are to create successful, contributing citizens.

 In order to fulfill these ideals, we have developed a two-year KS3 model and a three-year KS4 model.

 The aim of our KS3 is to prepare students to develop successful individuals ready to meet the challenges of KS4.
 We have designed this on six key factors;